garywong-bc/nrm-survey/README.md

   > oc -n b&lt;project&gt; get --export configmap limesurvey-tmp-config -o yaml

-  d. copy-and-paste the ConfigMap specification, replacing the `ConfigMap->data` entry in the [Deployment Template](openshift/limesurvey.dc.yaml#L66)
+  d. copy-and-paste the ConfigMap specification, replacing the `ConfigMap->data` entry in the [Deployment Template](openshift/limesurvey.dc.yaml#L66); ensure the YAML is indented the same amount of spaces as before

   e. re-deploy so that all running pods have the same configuration